gazebosim/docs/garden/moving_robot.md

 The last command will display all messages sent on `/keyboard/keypress` topic.

-In the ignition window press different keys and you should see data (numbers) on the terminal where you run the `gz topic -e -t /keyboard/keypress` command.
+In the Gazebo window press different keys and you should see data (numbers) on the terminal where you run the `gz topic -e -t /keyboard/keypress` command.

 ![KeyPublisher](tutorials/moving_robot/keypublisher_data.png)